performancecopilot/pcp/INSTALL.md

 $ pcp --version
 ```

-The ouput for the last command will be something like
+The output for the last command will be something like
 ```
 pcp version 4.1.1
 ```